anuragxel/roadwork-dataset/README.md

 Note that `discovered_images.zip` contains images from the BDD100K and Mapillary datasets, which are subject to their respective licenses.
 Please ensure compliance when using these images.

+The ROADWork-But-German Dataset Annotations (excluding ROADWork images) and AutoNOMOS Labs Dataset are licensed under [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/deed.en).

 ## ✍️ Citation

-If you use this dataset in your research, please cite the following:
+If you use the ROADWork dataset in your research, please cite the following:

 ```
 @inproceedings{ghosh2025roadwork,